Crispy120286/mythic/content/Session Notes/Act 2. Building Arc/Session 28 - 2024-04-25 - Adventure on Machina Part 2.md

 We head back to Goldenleaf.

 We search the city again.
 We need to do a concentrated search effort.
-I manage to trick Ryland into helping us.
+I manage to trick [[Ryland]] into helping us with a clever bluff check.
 It takes a bit more searching.

 Nearly impossible to see under regular circumstances, we find one set of footprints that came from [[Stonewind]].
 This one sunk a little bit deeper into the dirt.
 This person was a bit heavier.